spokestack/spokestack.io/content/docs/Android/getting-started.md

 }
 ```

 We've listed all possible speech events here; see [the documentation](https://www.javadoc.io/doc/io.spokestack/spokestack-android/latest/io/spokestack/spokestack/SpeechContext.Event.html) for a description of what each event means.
-Briefly, though, `ACTIVATE` and `DEACTIVATE` reflect the state of ASR—if you want to show any special UI components while your app is actively "listening" to the user, these events would be useful for showing/hiding them.
+Briefly, though, `ACTIVATE` and `DEACTIVATE` reflect the state of ASR—if you want to show any special UI components while your app is actively listening to the user, these events would be useful for showing/hiding them.

 If the event is `RECOGNIZE`, `context.transcript` will give you the raw text of what the user just said.
 Translating that raw text into an action in your app is the job of an NLU, or natural language understanding, component.
 Spokestack currently leaves the choice of NLU up to the app: There's a variety of NLU services out there ([DialogFlow](https://dialogflow.com/), [LUIS](https://www.luis.ai/home), or [wit.ai](https://wit.ai/), to name a few), or, if your app is simple enough, you can make your own with string matching or regular expressions.